ThummeTo/FMI.jl/docs/src/fmi2_lowlevel_modeldescription_functions.md

 # Working with the FMI model description

 The FMI model description provides all human readable information on the model.
-The following fuctions can be used to obtain all information provided by the model descripton, wich in turn can be extrated from the fmu.
+The following functions can be used to obtain all information provided by the model description, which in turn can be extracted from the fmu.

 ## Loading/Parsing